zeph-yr/Chirality/README.md

 ## Scores
 - Scores will post to ScoreSaber under separate game mode leaderboards that everyone with this mod can play on!
 - Leaderboards for both ScoreSaber and Party Mode will change when switching game modes.
 They are saved and you can view them by selecting the corresponding game mode
 - **For example:** You set scores on InverseStandard then switch to play InverseOneSaber.
 Your scores set on InverseStandard will be hidden and the leaderboard will show the InverseOneSaber scores.
-To see the InverseStandard scores again, switch back to Standard mode.
+To see the InverseStandard scores again, switch back to Standard mode in Mod Settings.
+- OST/DLC leaderboard is local Solo and Party Mode only

 ## Things To Note
 - Walls in Noodle and ME maps are removed.
 There is a special mode for ME and maps with precision placement 😁